2023 State Guide to Scattering Ashes - North Carolina Edition

 Flow, the Ice Urn is a new patented scattering urn option that was introduced by a large progressive funeral group in Montreal and is now being made available in the U.S. This special urn is made entirely from ice, making it one of the most environmentally-friendly funeral urns available.
 It floats gracefully on water until it melts and gracefully disperses the ashes.

 As cremation continues to be more and more common, many new and unique memorial options for families who choose cremation have become available.
 With so many options, many families find that it can be a challenge to only get a single memorial and choose to divide up the ashes of a loved one into more than one memorial.
-This can include scattering some of the ashes at a meaningful place, then use some or all of the remaining ashes to do a tree burial memorial with The Living Urn, or incorporating them into a decoration made from glass, jewelry that you can wear proudly, or a beautiful stone, among a number of other options.
+This can include scattering some of the ashes at a meaningful place, then use some or all of the remaining ashes to do a tree burial memorial with The Living Urn, placing the ashes in a Living Urn Indoors with a bonsai tree or houseplant, or incorporating them into a decoration made from glass, cremation jewelry that you can wear proudly, or a beautiful stone, among a number of other options.